Readers' advisory: Direct readers' advisory

-Direct readers' advisory is based on a non-judgmental assessment of the personal preferences of the reader through a series of questions, called a readers advisory conversation.
+Direct readers' advisory is based on a non-judgmental assessment of the personal preferences of the reader through a series of questions, called a readers' advisory conversation.
 The assessment focuses on reader likes and dislikes with regard to a number of factors, including subject, reading level, genre, writing style, the level of characterization, plot elements, storyline, pace, tone, frame, and setting.
-The hoped-for outcome of this interview is the identification of three or more appropriate suggestions (sometimes referred to as "readalikes"—especially when the interview was initiated by patron interest in new authors/titles similar to one enjoyed in the past).
+The hoped-for outcome of this interview is the identification of three or more appropriate suggestions (sometimes referred to as "readalikes"—especially when the interview was initiated by patron interest in new authors or titles similar to one enjoyed in the past).
 In identifying suitable suggestions, a readers' advisor combines personal knowledge of material with a variety of specialized print and online resources to come up with appropriate suggestions.
-The goal of direct readers advisory is to suggest titles based on a reader's individual interests and tastes.
-Librarians who simply recommend their favorite books with little or no regard for the patron's own interests are not performing readers' advisory.

-For example, if a patron requests "a good book," the readers' advisor might ask the reader to describe a book they have enjoyed.
-The focus of the conversation is not on recitation of plot, but on the aforementioned appeal elements (i.e. pace, subject, tone, writing style, etc.).
-In our example, the patron tells the readers' advisor of a humorous mystery novel with a sharp-tongued female protagonist.
-Our readers' advisor also learns that the patron prefers fast-paced dialogue to excessive descriptive passages.
-Once the appeal elements have been identified (i.e. a humorous mystery featuring snappy dialogue and a female protagonist), the readers' advisor will suggest appropriate titles in the collection by drawing on personal knowledge and/or by consulting appropriate print and online resources.
-Even though the patron requested a mystery, a skilled readers advisor will often offer a suggestion or two that point the reader to new a new vista outside of a mentioned genre or milieu.
+The readers' advisor might ask the reader to describe a book they have previously enjoyed.
+The focus of the conversation is not on specific plots, but on the appeal elements (i.e. pace, subject, tone, writing style, etc.).
+Once the appeal elements have been identified, the readers' advisor will suggest appropriate titles in the collection by drawing on personal knowledge and consulting appropriate print and online resources.
+A skilled readers' advisor will often offer a suggestion or two that point the reader outside of a mentioned genre.

-Readers' advisory can also be performed across multiple media.
-For example, a patron who likes the movie Matilda might be unaware that it is based on a book by Roald Dahl.
-Other patrons who enjoy audio books may be introduced to other titles read by the same person.
+Readers' advisory can be performed across media.
+For example, a patron who likes a certain movie might be unaware that it is based on a book they can read, and patrons who enjoy audio books may be introduced to other titles read by the same person.

-Questions to consider asking in the readers' advisory interview

-In the 2005 edition of Readers' Advisory Services in the Public Library, Joyce Saricks lists some questions for advisors to consider, such as: